Desert flower

 Abhay B. Joshi

-Poet’s note: A special friendship is like a flower bloomed in a desert.
-It is a “desert flower” because it exists in adverse conditions.
-It does not exist to fulfill any “social” or “family” definition or need.
-It does not exist because you needed a spouse, a parent, a sibling, a friend, a boss, or anything like that.
-It is essentially a “bonus” relationship – a beautiful addition to the existing relationships, not a substitute.
-It exists in its own circle with an undefined priority.
+Poet’s note: A desert flower is a metaphor for a special kind of connection.
+Like a “desert flower” it arises and lives in unfavorable conditions -- the only thing that sustains it is the connection itself.
+It does not exist to fulfill any “social” or “family” definition or need -- such as spouse, parent, sibling, or friend.
+It is a beautiful addition to your existing connections, not a substitute.
+It exists in its own universe with an undefined priority.
 Because it is so rare, it is also very precious.
-People dream about having such friendships, but very few manage to experience it.
+People dream about having such a connection, but very few are lucky to experience it.